luquelab/GoldSim/docs/approach/index.md

 \ch{C6H12O6 ->[ ] 2 C2H6O + 2 CO2}

-For the sake of our argument (anaerobic vs aerobic metabolism) we will assume that fermentation happens at twice the rate as respiration occurs:
+For the sake of our argument (anaerobic vs aerobic metabolism) we will assume that fermentation happens at twice the rate as respiration occurs.
+This gives the following differential equations for the governors:

 $$
 \begin{align*}